pantsbuild/example-jvm/README.md

 # Running Pants

-You run Pants goals using the `./pants` wrapper script, which will bootstrap the configured version of Pants if necessary.
+You run Pants goals using the `pants` launcher binary, which will bootstrap the version of Pants configured for this repo if necessary.

+See [here](https://www.pantsbuild.org/docs/installation) for how to install the `pants` binary.

 # Goals

 Pants commands are called _goals_.
 You can get a list of goals with

 ```
-./pants help goals
+pants help goals
 ```

 Most goals take arguments to run on.
 To run on a single directory, use the directory name with